 Hence, for the web scraper to successfully collect the necessary data on a scale, it is paramount to use proxies (that carry their own IP address).
 By using a vast amount of proxies, the web scraper can distribute the requests evenly via the IP address pool without reaching the website’s implemented data request limit.

-For web data collection in the automotive industry, data center proxies are among the top picks, thanks to such features as rapid response times and overall stability.
+For web data collection in the automotive industry, data center proxies are among the top picks.

 It’s a wrap

-Hopefully, by now, you have a decent understanding of how the automotive industry is already benefitting from the web scraping practice and what resources are needed to gather the data successfully.
+Hopefully, by now, you have a decent understanding of how the automotive industry is already benefiting from the web scraping practice and what resources are needed to gather the data successfully.